Masakatsu Nishikawa (serial killer): Noriko Murakami

-On the morning of December 28, Nishikawa went to the "Nakama" snack bar, about 200 meters away from the last crime scene, where he stabbed 51-year-old Noriko Murakami with a knife before stealing 10,000 yen in cash.
+On the morning of December 28, He went to the "Nakama" snack bar, about 200 meters away from the last crime scene, where he stabbed 51-year-old Noriko Murakami with a knife before stealing 10,000 yen in cash.
 However, while he was searching for additional valuables, he was found by his victim's 25-year-old son, whom he hit in the face with a beer bottle and then fled.
 The son was left with minor injuries, but Murakami died from blood loss at the hospital.
 The Kyoto Prefectural Police, believing that the two recent murders were related, set an investigating team to capture the killer.

-In the meantime, Nishikawa went into hiding at an inn in Tennōji-ku, Osaka.
+In the meantime, He went into hiding at an inn in Tennōji-ku, Osaka.
 On the next day, when the Hyōgo Prefectural Police put out a warrant for his arrest, he paid 5,000 yen out of the 20,000 he owed to the proprietor, and fled.